General Info – summary

 SA Tree No. 279.

 Family: Burseraceae (The torchwood family, which includes frankincense from Boswellia sacra, myrrh from Commiphora myrrha both of which have an incense like odour).
 Neither Boswellia species nor Commiphora myrrha are indigenous in southern Africa.
 Non-allergenic resin occurs in most plant tissues.
 Worldwide there are about 16 genera and in excess of 500 species, which occur in tropical South America, Malaysia and Africa.
-In South Africa Commiphora is the only genus and there are about 20 species that may be regarded as trees.
-The Bark is smooth, aromatic and pealing or flaking.
+In South Africa Commiphora is the only genus and there are about 19 species that may be regarded as trees.
+The Bark is smooth, aromatic and pealing or flaking in small pieces.
 The Leaves are resinous and usually without stipules.
 The usually dioecious Flowers have 4 or 5 petals and sepals that are imbricate (having regularly arranged, overlapping edges, as roof tiles).
 Flowers are actinomorphic (regular, symmetric) and the Stamens are double or equal to the number of petals.
 The superior Ovary has 3-5 carpels with 2 ovules in each and the single Style ends in a capitate (forms like a head) or lobed Stigma.
 The pitted Fruit is often an edible drupe.

 Name derivation: Commiphora – Greek: kommi – gum and phora – bearer. viminea – with long flexible shoots.

 Conservation: National Status: L C. (Least Concern).
-Assessment: 2017 (L. von Staden).
+Assessment: 2023/01/16 (L. von Staden).

 Tree

 This usually single stemmed tree may reach 6m in height.
 The mature upright Trunk has a grey or yellowish/golden Bark (photo 253) which is patterned horizontally with large, bulging, rough black strips of Lenticels (usually raised corky oval or elongated areas on the plant that allows the uncontrolled interchange of gases with the environment).
 They resemble zebra markings – hence the common names.
-These markings make this Tree easier to identify (photo 253).
+These markings make this Tree easier to identify.
 Between these rough strips, the bark tends to flake in paper-like pieces.
 The purplish Branches are smooth and single Spines tipped (photo 254) together with leaves on dwarf shoots.
 Spines also occur on Commiphora ugogensis (to the north of South Africa) but are not common in other SA species of Commiphora.
 Resin ducts are present in the bark and help to make the bark aromatic.

 Leaves